 4. Business Cards

-We don't recommend putting the GSA "schedule," "contract holder" or GSA "Advantage!" logos on your business cards.
+We do not recommend putting the GSA "schedule," "contract holder" or GSA "Advantage!" logos on your business cards.
 However, if you wish to display them on business cards, you cannot use the GSA "schedule," "contract holder" or GSA "Advantage!" logos near your logo.
-Your logo should me more prominent than ours.
+Your logo should me more prominent than the Star Mark.
 The GSA "schedule," "contract holder" or GSA "Advantage!" logo should be in the lower right-hand corner of the card.

 5. Contractor Catalog